UKCAT®: Frequently Asked Questions

 What score do I need for my university?

 Each university has their own cut-off score.
-In 2015 the UKCAT Consortium released details of how certain universities use UKCAT scores.
+Each year the UKCAT Consortium releases details of how certain universities use UKCAT scores.
 You can use this as a guide.

 When will I receive my score?